usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Program/Program.md

    }
    ```

-   Notice here, all keyword arguments require a default value as per Rascal's
+   Notice here, as Rascal is a *value-oriented language*, all keyword arguments must have a default value
-   paradigm.
+   (for more information see ((Immutable Values))).

    Calling this program with: